otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-validation.md

 npm install joi
 ```

 In the root directory, create a new directory called `middleware`.
-Create a new file called `validation.js` in the' middleware' directory.
+Create a new file called `validation.js` in the `middleware` directory.
 Add the following code.

 ```javascript
 import Joi from "joi";